Rajan-Dhital/Ubiquitius_lab/README.md

 # Ubiquitius_lab
-##Car parking routing system.\
+## Car parking routing system.\
 Two ground sesors to detect incomming and outgoing car from the parking space.
 Red singal when there is not a parking space available and green light for availability of the parking space.\
 \
 Concept outline\
-##Assumptions: \
+## Assumptions: \
-• The distance between two sensors is 50mm.\
+- The distance between two sensors is 50mm.\
-• By default, there are 10 parking space.\
+- By default, there are 10 parking space.\
-• Only one state machine is used.\
+- Only one state machine is used.\
-• When the vehicle crosses both sensors then, count is increased if the vehicle is entering.\
+- When the vehicle crosses both sensors then, count is increased if the vehicle is entering.\
 \
-Communication:\
+## Communication:\
 Communication is done by parsing each character.\
 • Reset: when the state is at reset, count = 0, average = 0 and max = 10.\
 • Direction: dir variable is used to give direction.
 When dir is 0 then vehicle enters parking